-There’s this weird trust and/or carelessness thing in which we and others partake, and we leave the majority of our things (minus camera and wallet) in and around our hammocks, hoping that they’ll be there upon our return – backpacks marinating in the sand and clothes hanging off ropes.
+There’s this weird trust and/or carelessness thing in which we and others partake.
+We leave the majority of our things (minus camera and wallet) in and around our hammocks hoping that they’ll be there upon our return – backpacks marinating in the sand and clothes hanging off ropes.
 Our items go untouched, but we do use the lockers (free with own lock) the next day when we visit a nearby beach.

 During the day, we do nothing more than swim and sunbathe.
 I work on advancing my morena while A shows sunburn who’s boss with SPF infinity.
 The both of us enjoy our failed attempts at underwater photos.
 At a nearby beach, a young guy in his barest of selves asks me to take his photograph, chatting with us for a brief moment.
 He knows he’s naked, right?
 Because no one else is.
 We look on curiously as he prances away.
 Perhaps everyone else missed the memo about the nude beach, or maybe they weren’t as brave as our friend.
 Guess who later sleeps in a hammock near ours?
 Jordi, with a friendly smile and sweet demeanor, tells us he is visiting from Baranquilla.
 He is clothed this time, partially.